MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/manage-sharepoint-users-and-groups-with-powershell.md

 - SPO_Content
 - seo-marvel-apr2020
 ms.assetid: d0d3877a-831f-4744-96b0-d8167f06cca2
-description: In this article, learn how to use PowerShell for Microsoft 365 to manage SharePoint Online users, groups, and sites.
+description: In this article, learn how to use PowerShell for Microsoft 365 to manage SharePoint users, groups, and sites.
 ---

-# Manage SharePoint Online users and groups with PowerShell
+# Manage SharePoint users and groups with PowerShell

 *This article applies to both Microsoft 365 Enterprise and Office 365 Enterprise.*

-If you're a SharePoint Online administrator who works with large lists of user accounts or groups and wants an easier way to manage them, you can use PowerShell for Microsoft 365.
+If you're a SharePoint administrator who works with large lists of user accounts or groups and wants an easier way to manage them, you can use PowerShell for Microsoft 365.

-Before you begin, the procedures in this article require you to connect to SharePoint Online.
-For instructions, see [Connect to SharePoint Online PowerShell](/powershell/sharepoint/sharepoint-online/connect-sharepoint-online)
+Before you begin, the procedures in this article require you to connect to SharePoint.
+For instructions, see [Connect to SharePoint PowerShell](/powershell/sharepoint/sharepoint-online/connect-sharepoint-online)

 ## Get a list of sites, groups, and users